nus-cs2103-AY2324S2/tp/docs/UserGuide.md

   pageNav: 3
 ---

-# Clinic Mate User Guide
+# ClinicMate User Guide

-Clinic Mate is a **desktop** app for managing contacts in a clinic, optimized for use via a  **Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, Clinic Mate can manage your patients' contact faster than traditional GUI apps.
+ClinicMate is a **desktop** app for managing contacts in a clinic, optimized for use via a  **Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, ClinicMate can manage your patients' contact faster than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />